PaddlePaddle/Parakeet/docs/data.md

 ## DataCargo

 `DataCargo`, like `Dataset`, is an iterable object, but it is an iterable oject of batches.
 We need `Datacargo` because in deep learning, batching examples into batches exploits the computational resources of modern hardwares.
-You can iterate it by `iter(datacargo)` or `for batch in datacargo`. `DataCargo` is an iterable object but not an iterator, in that in can be iterated more than once.
+You can iterate over it by `iter(datacargo)` or `for batch in datacargo`. `DataCargo` is an iterable object but not an iterator, in that in can be iterated over more than once.

 ### batch function

-The concept of `batch` is something transformed from a list of examples.
+The concept of a `batch` is something transformed from a list of examples.
 Assume that an example is a structure(tuple in python, or struct in C and C++) consists of several fields, then a list of examples is an array of structures(AOS, e.g. a dataset is an AOS).
 Then a batch here is a structure of arrays (SOA).
 Here is an example:

 The table below represents 2 examples, each of which contains 5 fields.